MMagg-dev/Checklist_tracker_guide_AC_Valhalla/README.md

 ### Features coming soon
-* More information about getting ingots, Ymir's Blood Stones, and Ymir's Tear Stones
 * Possible translations for French, Spanish, German (if information is available online for better translations)
 * Information about future title updates
-* Guides and checklists for upcoming DLCs - Wrath of the Druids, The Seige of Paris, and Discovery Tour
+* Guides and checklists for upcoming DLCs - The Seige of Paris, and Discovery Tour